ramakrishnagarlapati/blogapp/README.md

     JSON object with a success message and the number of updated rows.

 - DELETE /posts/:postId : Delete a blog post by its ID.

   - Response: JSON object with a success message and the number of deleted rows.

+- GET /posts/:postId/comments : Retrieve a list of all comments associated with that blog post id.

+- POST /posts/:postId/comments: Create a new comment.

+  - Request Body:
+    ```json
+    {
+      "postId": 2,
+      "content": "Comment Content"
+    }
+    ```
+  - Response: JSON object with the new comment's ID.